hawkinsw/quic-wg-wiki/First-Implementation-Draft.md

 * basic packetization and reliability.
 This includes:
   * packetization for STREAM frames on Stream ID 1,
   * transmitting those STREAM frames in unencrypted packets,
-  * sending ACK frames in response (no timestamps needed)
+  * sending ACK frames in response (no timestamps in unprotected packets and no delayed ack timer)
   * processing ACK frames, removing acked packets from the retransmission buffer
   * timer-based retransmission of lost handshake packets